Rashmigautam16/Uboric/README.md

 ## Features

 - Sign-up and sign-in user.
-- Apply catrgories, filter and sort data.
+- Apply catrgories, filter and sort data functionality.
+- Add to cart and wishlist functionality.
 - Add and shop products, offers and community section
-- Follow your favorite brands.
+- Payment functionality.

 ## Tech